tejasp77/DevOps/Azure/azure.md

 - Provide a Service Level Agreement (SLA) of 99.95 percent availability.
 - Use managed disks.

-**Azure Traffic manager** is used for traffic distribution based on DNS queries.
+**Azure Traffic manager** is load balancer and used for traffic distribution based on DNS queries.

 **Owner** has permission to assign read role to user.
 **Network Contributor** does not have access to assign read roles.
 And if you look at the **Security admin role** , it only has the privilege to work with Security Center.